Ethical Challenges in Law Firm Advertising: Navigating the Complex Landscape

 1. Avoiding Misleading or False Advertising

 One of the most significant ethical concerns in legal advertising is the risk of making misleading or false claims.
-Attorneys must be truthful about their services, qualifications, and outcomes.
+Attorneys must be truthful about their services, qualifications, and outcomes on their website as well as their other marketing materials.
 This includes:

 • Overstating Expertise or Experience: Attorneys must accurately reflect their qualifications, experience, and areas of specialization.
 For instance, claiming expertise in an area of law where they have little to no experience is unethical and can mislead potential clients.